Music with Ease > Opera > Opera Quotes > Richard Wagner Quotes

 -- Friedrich Nietzsche (1844-1900), Der Fall Wagner (1866)

-Of all the affected, sapless, soulless, beginningness, endless, topless, bottomless, topsiturviest, scrannel-pipiest, tongs and boniest doggerel of sounds I ever endured the deadliest of, that eternity of nothing was the deadliest -- as far as the sound went.
+Of all the bête, clumsy, blundering, boggling, babboon-bloodied stuff that I ever saw on a human stage, that last night beat -- as far as the story and acting went -- all the affected, sapless, soulless, beginningness, endless, topless, bottomless, topsiturviest, scrabble-pipiest-tongs, and boniest doggerel of sounds I ever endured the deadliest of, that eternity of nothing was the deadliest -- as far as the sound went.

--- William Ruskin, letter, 1882, referring to a performance of Die Meistersinger,
+-- John Ruskin, letter, 1882, referring to a performance of Die Meistersinger,

 Wagner has lovely moments but awful quarters of an hour.